Cultural depictions of cats: Europe

 Black cats are generally held to be unlucky in the United States and Western Europe, and to portend good luck in the United Kingdom.
 In the latter country, a black cat entering a house or ship is a good omen, and a sailor's wife should have a black cat for her husband's safety on the sea.
 Elsewhere, it is considered unlucky if a black cat crosses one's path; black cats have been associated with death and darkness.
 White cats, bearing the colour of ghosts, are conversely held to be unlucky in the United Kingdom, while tortoiseshell cats are lucky.
 It is common lore that cats have nine lives.
 It is a tribute to their perceived durability, their occasional apparent lack of instinct for self-preservation, and their seeming ability to survive falls that would be fatal to other animals.

-Cats were seen as good luck charms by actors, and the cats often helped cure the actors' stage fright.

 Ancient Greece and Rome

 Domestic cats were probably first introduced to Greece and southern Italy in the fifth century BC by the Phoenicians.
 The earliest unmistakable evidence of the Greeks having domestic cats comes from two coins from Magna Graecia dating to the mid-fifth century BC showing Iokastos and Phalanthos, the legendary founders of Rhegion and Taras respectively, playing with their pet cats.

 Housecats seem to have been extremely rare among the ancient Greeks and Romans; the Greek historian Herodotus expressed astonishment at the domestic cats in Egypt, because he had only ever seen wildcats.
 Even during later times, weasels were far more commonly kept as pets and weasels, not cats, were seen as the ideal rodent-killers.
 The usual ancient Greek word for "cat" was ailouros, meaning "thing with the waving tail", but this word could also be applied to any of the "various long-tailed carnivores kept for catching mice".
 Cats are rarely mentioned in ancient Greek literature, but Aristotle does remark in his History of Animals that "female cats are naturally lecherous."
 The Greek essayist Plutarch linked cats with cleanliness, noting that unnatural odours could make them mad.
 Pliny linked them with lust, and Aesop with deviousness and cunning.

 The Greeks later syncretized their own goddess Artemis with the Egyptian goddess Bastet, adopting Bastet's associations with cats and ascribing them to Artemis.
 In Ovid's Metamorphoses, when the gods flee to Egypt and take animal forms, the goddess Diana (the Roman equivalent of Artemis) turns into a cat.
 Cats eventually displaced ferrets as the pest control of choice because they were more pleasant to have around the house and were more enthusiastic hunters of mice.